 Our previous years' restructure actions have been fully implemented.
-As a result of the lease amendment discussed in Note 6, "Operating Lease Commitments", which started in July 2015, the balance of the restructure liability of approximately \$120,000 was incorporated into our deferred rent liability as part of the new lease incentive.
+As a result of the lease amendment discussed in Note 6, "Operating Lease Commitments", which started in July 2015, the balance of the restructure liability of approximately \$120,000 was incorporated into our deferred rent liability at July 2015 as part of the new lease incentive.